Skip to content

 .envrc

-# Pyve-managed direnv configuration
+# pyve-managed direnv configuration

-• Automatically activates virtual environment on cd
+• Automatically activates the virtual environment on cd

 • Run direnv allow after creation